 Keep Radiators Clear

 As we amass belongings in our homes, it’s easy to pile stuff up next to the radiators.
-This isn’t efficient – it doesn’t allow the heat to circulate properly and won’t dry out your property in the way it should.
+This isn’t efficient – it doesn’t allow the heat to circulate properly and warm your home.

 Check for Overhanging Vegetation

-If you have a garden with lots of trees, hedges and overhanging vegetation, it’s likely this is affecting the damp proofing and moisture levels of your home.
-Wet leaves and branches touching outer walls can easily create damp problems – it’s best to get rid as soon as possible.
+If you have a garden with lots of trees, hedges and overhanging vegetation, this may impact moisture levels of your home.
+Wet leaves and branches touching outer walls can create damp problems – it’s best to get rid of problem vegatation as soon as possible.

 Check your Roof

-There are many things you can do to help your property this winter and make it a more enjoyable place to spend your time.
-It’s important to look after your home during poor weather – it is likely to save you money further down the line and increase your resale value if you decide to move on.
-If you suspect you have some form of damp, then read our Big Damp Guide for help identifying and then remedying it.
+As you can see there are many things you can do to help your property this winter and make it a more enjoyable place to spend time.
+It’s important to look after your home during poor weather.
+If you suspect you have some form of damp, then our experts can help you find the best product to get the job done.

-Here at Permagard we produce and sell trusted materials and products for comprehensive damp proofing.
-Feel free to contact us for advice and opinion, or browse our range of damp proofing products to see which solutions suits you best.
+Here at Permagard we produce and sell highly trusted damp proofing products.
+Feel free to contact us for advice or browse our range of damp proofing products to see which solutions suits you best.